PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 Both BigQuery and ClickHouse are databases designed to handle lots of data (like *loads* of data), but they have distinct philosophies and use cases.

-BigQuery is exceptional at handling complex business queries that can tolerate many-second (sometimes dozens of seconds) loading times.
+BigQuery is exceptional at handling complex business queries that can tolerate many-second (sometimes dozens of seconds) loading times at scale.
 Conversely, with some tuning ClickHouse can deliver sub-second performance on terabytes of data for predictable queries, making it ideal for powering customer-facing dashboards and analytics.

 In this article, I’ll explain how BigQuery and ClickHouse work, and how their approaches create very different products and target use-cases.